-A factory rigged Canyon 271 has two batteries and two select switches.
+A factory rigged Canyon 283 has three batteries and two select switches.
+Two of the batteries are wired in parallel and function as a single battery bank ("1" on the switches).
+The third battery is a separate bank ("2" on the switches).
 One select switch is designated for each engine, and the accessories operate from the same switch as the starboard engine.
-See "Battery Wiring With Select Switches" on page 8-17 for a diagram.
+See "Battery Wiring With Select Switches" on page 8-19 for a diagram.

 An outboard engine should be connected to each battery select switch.
-Each engine may be started with either battery by selecting position "1" or position "2" on the select switches.
-In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both batteries will charge simultaneously with the engines running.
+Each engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will charge simultaneously with the engines running.
+This arrangement also insures that the accessories are powered by the larger battery bank.